trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 ## Replay attack

 A replay attack on a smart contract is a type of security vulnerability that allows an attacker to reuse a signed valid transaction multiple times.
-We saw in the previous part how to do offchain replay attacks, but it is also possible to do onchain replay attacks.
+We saw in the previous part how to do off-chain replay attacks, but it is also possible to do on-chain replay attacks.
 Even though Tezos prevents this kind of attack, you can try it by sending the same operation several times.

 Compile and simulate the replay attack: